D0J0P/D0J0P.github.io/content/about.md

 draft: false
 ---

-Hi, I'm Derick Peterson.
-I'm looking to expand my social circle and get into the IT world.
-It's nice to meet you.

-I'm studying for my CompTIA A+ and learning programming on the side.
-I love open source and want to learn everything I can about technology and troubleshooting.
+Hello, I’m Derick Peterson, and I bring a passion for technology and a commitment to learning and problem-solving.
+I'm currently pursuing my CompTIA A+ certification and expanding my programming skills.
+My enthusiasm for open-source solutions drives my desire to explore the world of IT and deepen my knowledge of technology and troubleshooting.